zy2424/python_columbia_class/homework_and_solutions/homework_two.md

 16) initialize a variable called dicter with a dictionary comprehension that has keys from 2 to 100 and has True for all values.

-17) initialize a variable called dicter with a dictionary comprehension that has keys from 2 to 100 and has True for all values.
+17) initialize a variable called dicter with a dictionary comprehension that has keys from 2 to 100 and has True for any variable less than 10.

 18) initialize a variable called dicter with a dictionary comprehension that has keys from 2 to 100 and has True for all even values.